 The primary symptoms of posterior vitreous detachment are eye floaters and flashes of light.
 These symptoms typically occur suddenly and can persist for days.

-In most cases, floaters and flashes associated with vitreous detachment occur in older adults.
+In many cases, floaters and flashes associated with vitreous detachment occur in older adults.
 But it’s possible for them to occur at any age.

 Eye floaters